FAQ

 What is your average class size?

-Class size is limited to a total of 15 students.
+Class size averages 18 and is limited to 20 students.

 What safety and security measures do you take?

 Your child’s safety is our top priority.
-The Kids Spot Preschool is licensed through the Department of Early Learning of Washington State, and we adhere to the licensing requirements set by the state.
+The director of The Kids Spot is certified with the Department of Early Learning of Washington State, and we adhere to the licensing requirements set by the state.

 In addition to undergoing criminal background checks, our staff has received training in the following areas:

-Our indoor facility and outdoor play areas have passed state health and safety checks.
+Our facility has passed state health and safety checks.

 Only parents or guardians are allowed to visit or pick up their child.
 If a parent or guardian provides advance written permission, a child may be released to an alternate caregiver who presents two forms of identification (one must be a picture ID).